-St. Patrick’s Day is right around the corner, and although North Carolina is not a particularly thought of Irish state, we still love a good celebration with green beer, shamrocks, and great Irish food!
+St. Patrick’s Day is right around the corner, and although North Carolina is not particularly thought of as an Irish state, we still love a good celebration with green beer, shamrocks, and great Irish food!
 One of our favorite’s is our Shepard’s Pie Recipe.
 While traditionally made with lamb across the pond, here in the South, we typically use ground beef.

 So dye some beer green and get cooking!

 - 1/2 cup chopped bell pepper

 - 1 (10 ounce) can mild Rotel tomatoes, drained

 - 1 (8 ounce) can tomato sauce